Choquequirao Trek To Machu Picchu 9 Days

 Campsite Elevation: 1,970 m / 6,463 ft

-We will start the day with coca tea and enjoy a delicious breakfast to replenish energy and maintain a positive mindset.
-“Remember to believe in yourself every day to complete the journey.”
-We will continue with our goal to reach the next campsite, beginning with a zigzag ascent to Marampata (2,900 m / 9,514 ft), where you can capture breathtaking photos of the canyon and surrounding snow-capped peaks.
+Start your morning with coca tea and a nutritious breakfast to fuel your Choquequirao Trek Machu Picchu journey.
+“Remember to believe in yourself every day to complete the adventure.”
+Begin the day’s trek with a zigzag ascent toward Marampata (2,900 m / 9,514 ft), perfect for capturing incredible photos of the canyon and surrounding snow-capped peaks along your Choquequirao Trek Machu Picchu route.

-The climb begins with a 1 hour and 15-minute descent to the deepest part of the valley, known as Playa Rosalinas (1,500 m / 4,921 ft).
-After crossing the pedestrian bridge, we will begin the most challenging part of our trek – an uphill ascent.
-We will stop briefly at the village of Santa Rosa (1,970 m / 6,463 ft), where you can enjoy a delicious lunch prepared by our Tunqui Expeditions team.
+The climb begins with a 1 hour and 15-minute descent to the deepest part of the valley, Playa Rosalinas (1,500 m / 4,921 ft).
+After crossing the pedestrian bridge, prepare for the most challenging part of the Choquequirao Trek Machu Picchu – a steep uphill ascent.
+Stop briefly at the village of Santa Rosa (1,970 m / 6,463 ft) to enjoy a delicious lunch prepared by our Tunqui Expeditions team.

-Following lunch, we will continue the uphill trek for approximately three hours until we reach Marampata.
-In the afternoon, enjoy the incredible views and feel the positive energy near Choquequirao.
-As the day ends, we will admire the sunset, with the orange glow filling the valleys and mountains.
+After lunch, continue the uphill trek for approximately three hours until reaching Marampata.
+In the afternoon, take in the incredible views and feel the positive energy near Choquequirao.
+End your day admiring the sunset, with the orange glow filling the valleys and mountains – an unforgettable moment on your Choquequirao Trek Machu Picchu adventure.

 Meals: Breakfast, lunch, and dinner.